Categorical semantics of compositional reinforcement learning: Introduction

-To achieve this explicit definition of compositionality in RL, we give a symbolic and semantic interpretation of compositional phenomena by working within the notion of a category.
+To achieve this explicit definition of compositionality in RL, we give a symbolic and semantic interpretation of compositional phenomena of the problem or task by translating them into categorical properties.
 Category theory is well-suited for posing and solving \emph{structural} problems.
-Categorical semantics, in particular, is a language of relationships between mathematical objects with additional structure, such as algebras.
-As such, categorical constructions, like fiber products and pushouts, describe general operations that model (de)compositions of objects, thereby giving meaning to clusters of objects \emph{as a composite} and how they interface with each other.
+As such, categorical constructions, like \emph{pullbacks} and \emph{pushouts}, describe general operations that model (de)compositions of objects, thereby giving formal meaning to clusters of objects as a composite and how they interface with each other.
+This formalization is not merely a theoretical exercise; it can improve RL systems' interpretability, safety, and generalization capabilities.
+Interpretability is augmented as these categorical structures provide a systematic framework for understanding the relationships and interactions within an RL system.
+Safety is addressed through precisely controlling and predicting these interactions, especially in complex or composite systems where emergent behaviors might pose risks.
+Thus, through a compositional theory it is possible to enhance the core aspects of RL systems---making them interpretable, safer, and adaptable to diverse applications (Figure~\ref{fig:structure}).

-The Markov decision process (MDP) is the structural instantiation of RL models.
-We study compositionality from the perspective of creating subprocess MDPs and prove the properties of MDPs used in RL that create general interfaces with each other.
-Such interfaces can take the form of bottom-to-top horizontal composition, the classical understanding of composition due to Frege~\citep{sep-compositionality}, and top-to-bottom vertical composition with other models, which address new types of composition as systems become increasingly complex~\citep{coecke:2021}.
-Categorical semantics make explicit the horizontal and vertical compositions of MDPs in different configurations.
-In this setting, categories define a precise \emph{syntax} for MDP instantiations and assign \emph{semantics} to particular compositional behaviors we want to examine (section~\ref{sec:algebra}).
+The notion of MDP is the structural instantiation of a general sequential decision-making problem~\citep{ok:2018}.
+We study compositionality from the perspective of subprocess MDPs and examine compositional properties governing MDPs that result in universal interfaces.
+In particular, addressing task (de)composition requires operationalizing~\citep {todorov:2009} a given overall behavior.
+In this study, categorical semantics makes the types of MDP operations in different configurations explicit, extending the algebraic approach~\citep{perny:2005}.
+While hierarchical MDPs also allow for operationalizing tasks in RL~\citep{parr:1997,dietterich:2000,nachum:2018,zheng:2020,klissarov:2025}, the categorical semantics defines the exorable and incorporeal forms of abstraction, refinement, and compositional operations through universal properties.
+Universal properties are particularly desirable for knowledge representations because they govern the definition of new admissible composite systems, thereby constructively producing modular components.
+In the compositional theory, categories define a precise \emph{syntax} for MDP instantiations and assign \emph{semantics} to particular compositional behaviors (Section~\ref{sec:algebra}).